-To achieve the Brand Safety Certified seal, any participating company acting as a Direct Buyer, Direct Seller and/or Intermediary must ensure that 100% of their monetizable transactions are reviewed by one or more independently validated Content Verification / Anti-Piracy services, or through the use of Brand Safety and anti-piracy Inclusion/Exclusion Lists, as defined in the company's digital advertising agreements.
+To achieve the Brand Safety Certified seal, any participating company acting as a Direct Buyer, Direct Seller and/or Intermediary must employ effective Ad Misplacement Avoidance Services and/or Tools across 100% of the monetizable transactions that the company handles.
+Employing effective Ad Misplacement Avoidance Services and Tools may be achieved through the use of one or more independently validated Content Verification and one or more independently validated Anti-Privacy services, or through the use of Brand Safety and Anti-Piracy Inclusion/Exclusion Lists, as defined in the company's digital advertising agreements.

-Direct Sellers will be required to disclose, upon request the following;
+Direct Sellers will be required to disclose, upon request the following: